Clan Sutherland: Disputed chiefship

 The chief of Clan Sutherland was the Earl of Sutherland.
 When William Sutherland, 18th Earl of Sutherland died in 1766 he left an only daughter, Elizabeth.
 This led to a legal battle over the succession to the title.
 Elizabeth's right to succeed as a woman was challenged firstly by George Sutherland of Forse, who was a direct male descendant of the original de Moravia/Sutherland Earls of Sutherland and secondly by Sir Robert Gordon of Gordonstoun who was a direct male descendant of the later Gordon Earls of Sutherland.
 The case was heard by the House of Lords on 21 March 1771 and it decided in favour of Elizabeth.
 She married George Leveson-Gower, Marquess of Stafford who later became the first Duke of Sutherland in 1833.
-The Duke set up businesses on the coast and ruthlessly cleared his tenants off the land, abandoning the customary obligations of a Scottish clan chief.
+The Duke set up businesses on the coast and ruthlessly cleared his tenants off the land, though had philanthropic intentions common to the day.
 However, two tacksmen of the clan, the brothers Alexander and John Sutherland of Sciberscross, were opposed to the clearance of tenants in Sutherland.
 Alexander Sutherland of Sciberscross, an army officer, fiercely opposed the clearances and was the source of much of the London press's critical coverage of the clearance events in Sutherland.
 His brother, John Sutherland of Sciberscross, gave "covert aid" in 1813 to the Kildonan rebels opposing the clearances in Sutherland.

 Upon the death of the fifth Duke of Sutherland, the chiefship of the clan and the earldom of Sutherland devolved upon his niece, Elizabeth Sutherland, 24th Countess of Sutherland.